 Mangosteen is also cultivated with irrigation in areas having a dry season lasting up to 5 months, such as in Darwin, Australia.
 When grown under drier-than-normal conditions, the trees benefit from a micro-climate where irrigation can be misted on them over the top of their canopy.

 New plants are usually raised from seed but can also be started from grafting cuttings onto seedlings.
 Although grafting results in earlier fruiting the fruit tend to be smaller, so seedlings are preferred.
 The seed should be sown soon after they are removed from the fruit, preferably in a free-draining potting mix and in a container not less than 60 cm (2 ft) deep to give the long taproot room to grow.
 The seedlings are then tended in a nursery under shade until they are planted out.

-Performs best on deep, rich free-draining clay and loam soils of an acid to neutral nature, generally with pH of 4.8 to 7.0, and on sites with full sun to light shade exposure.
-It has poor tolerance to alkaline or limestone soils.
+Performs best on deep, rich free-draining clay and loam soils of an acid to neutral nature, generally with a pH of 4.8 to 7.0, and on sites with full sun to light shade exposure.
+It has poor tolerance to soil salt, salt spray and alkaline or limestone soils.

 Mangosteen is listed as a weed in at least one reference publication, but there does not appear to be any record of it anywhere as a serious weed.
-It is assessed as a low weed risk species for Hawaii, by the Hawaii Pacific Weed Risk Assessment project (HPWRA).
+It is assessed as a low weed risk species for Hawaii, by the Hawaii Pacific Weed Risk Assessment (HPWRA)project.